appleseedhq/appleseed-maya/README.md

 ## appleseed-maya

-appleseed-maya is an appleseed plugin for [Autodesk® Maya®](http://www.autodesk.com/products/maya/overview).
+appleseed-maya is an appleseed plugin for [Autodesk® Maya®](http://www.autodesk.com/products/maya/overview) 2017 and later.

 ### Setup